CUSP-NYU/RCF/README.md

 ### CUSP JupyterHub Portal

+Directly access the CUSP JupyterHub portals , RCF has two large servers with the jupyterlab application installed on them in order to balance the work load, you can access either of them  following the links below:
+[notebook1](https://notebook.cusp.nyu.edu/) in your browser. , and then log in with your credentials.
-Directly access the CUSP JupyterHub portal by navigating to [this link](https://notebook.cusp.nyu.edu/) in your browser. , and then log in with your credentials.
+[notebook2](https://jupyterhub.cusp.nyu.edu/) in your browser. , and then log in with your credentials.

 <p align="center">
     <img src="https://github.com/CUSP-NYU/RCF/blob/main/images/JupyterHub-login.png" alt="JupyterHub Login Interface" width="300">
 </p>

-The image above shows the classic view of the JupyterHub interface.
-You may also encounter the JupyterLab interface.
+The image above shows the JupyterLab interface.

 <p align="center">
     <img src="https://github.com/CUSP-NYU/RCF/blob/main/images/JupyterLab-interface.png" alt="JupyterLab Interface" width="500">